-Try any of these Wheel Options at least six times during October and you can enter to win a trip for two, as well as other great prizes.
-Plus you’ll save your money, your sanity and you’ll help save the quality of life in our community… and on our planet!
+Try and track any of the Wheel Options for a chance to earn rewards during our annual campaigns.
+Plus you’ll save your money, have peace-of-mind and you’ll help improve the quality of life in our community… and on our planet!

 Carpool – Carpooling is one of the most flexible and convenient ways to share the ride.
 Simply find at least one other person who shares a similar commute with you, determine a driving schedule, develop a few ground rules and you are on your way!
 Click here for a listing of ridematch services that can help you find a carpool partner.

-Bus/Rail – Leave the driving to someone else and arrive at work relaxed for a change.
-Taking the bus, Commuter Rail or Light Rail allows you to catch up on the important aspects of your life that you just can’t do when you drive alone: sleep, read the newspaper, make your grocery list, play solitaire on your laptop.
+Bus/Rail/Passenger Ferry/Water Taxi/Streetcar– Leave the driving to someone else and arrive at work relaxed for a change.
+Taking the bus, Commuter Rail or Light Rail or even a water taxi or streetcar, allows you to catch up on the important aspects of your life that you just can’t do when you drive alone: sleep, read the newspaper, make your grocery list, play solitaire on your laptop or catch up on emails.

-Bike/Walk – Exercise your commute options and your body!
-Try riding a bike or walking to work instead of driving alone.
-It’s an inexpensive way to get to work and you’ll be ready for the streets of New York.
-Better yet, try biking to work and use one of the above options on your way home; most buses and vanpools in the state are, or can be, equipped with bike racks.
+Bike/Walk/Roll/Run – Exercise your commute options and your body!
+Try riding a bike or walking to work, running, rolling or skateboarding instead of driving alone.
+It’s an inexpensive way to get to work and a great carbon-free trip.
+You can also walk or to bike to the nearest park-and-ride and add one of the above options to your trip; most buses and vanpools are, or can be, equipped with bike racks and some transit facilities have bicycle parking or lockers.

-Compressed Schedule – A compressed schedule gives you the benefit of an extra day off by allowing you to finish your usual number of working hours in fewer days per pay period.
+Compressed Schedule – A compressed schedule gives you the a benefits of extra days off when you are not driving into work by allowing you to finish your usual number of working hours in fewer days per pay period.
 Work four 10-hour days each week with one day off with a 4/40 schedule, or work 80 hours in nine days with an extra day off every other week.
+Talk to your HR department to see if this is an option.

 Telecommute – Pajamas and bunny slippers – while frowned upon as business attire, they are perfectly acceptable to wear while working from home.
 Telecommuting (or teleworking) is an efficient way to accomplish work without driving into the office.
 If your company allows it, give it a try during Wheel Options.